isoprou/minkowski-length/README.md

 # minkowski-length
-MATLAB code implementing computer search to classify maximal decompositions in 3D polytopes of Minkowski length up to 3, as described in "On the number of F_q-zeros of families of sparse trivariate polynomials".
+MATLAB code implementing computer search to classify maximal decompositions in 3D polytopes of Minkowski length up to 3, as described in our paper _On the number of F_q-zeros of families of sparse trivariate polynomials_ (https://arxiv.org/abs/2105.10071).
 Joint work with Kyle Meyer and Jenya Soprunova.

 Given a lattice polytope P, the _Minkowski length_ L(P) is the largest L such that P contains the Minkowski sum of L non-trivial lattice polytopes.
 Every such sum is called a maximal decomposition in P.